-A grievance procedure has been established to provide for fairness in treatment for each student.
-Any student of Donnelly College alleging discriminatory treatment in regard to, but not limited to, race, sex, color, religion, national origin or disability, should first try to resolve it informally by bringing the matter to the attention of the party involved and meeting with the immediate supervisor(s) of said party.
+A grievance policy has been established to provide for fairness in treatment for each student.
+Any student of Donnelly College alleging discriminatory treatment regarding, but not limited to, race, sex, color, religion, national origin, or disability, should follow this procedure for an informal or formal resolution.
+Students may utilize either or both procedures.